Jump to the Recipe

 Step 6 – Add the Other Veggies and Penne

 Add the zucchini and green beans, and let them cook for a couple of minutes until they soften.
-Add the sun dried tomatoes, artichokes, and olives.
+Add the sun dried tomatoes, artichokes, and olives (roast the olives for even more bold flavors!).
 Toss briefly for a minute or two.

 Finally, add the penne and mix well until everything is evenly distributed.
 Chill for a couple of hours before mixing in freshly grated cheese and garnishing with basil leaves.